ejaz-karim/reword-manager/README.md

 ## Introduction

-This plugin will decode abbreviated words in the chat.
-A custom list can be created to add your own abbreviations, which can be edited later.
-The default list is removable.
+This plugin expands abbreviations and condenses unabbreviated words in the chat.
+An editable custom list can be created to add your own abbreviations.

-It is possible to use this plugin as an abbreviator instead of an unabbreviator.

 ## Examples

 dwh -> Dragon Warhammer
+Magic shortbow -> msb
+tele -> teleport